-The treatment plan will need your input by providing answers to questions on your medical history.
+The treatment plan will need your input by providing answers to questions regarding your medical history.
 Inform your dentist of any medical conditions, prescribed medication, and allergies.
-The dentist will examine your oral features, including the implant site using x-rays.
-They will analyze the jawbone’s strength and extend to judge the number of teeth to replace.
+The dentists will examine your oral features, including the implant site using x-rays.
+They will analyze the jawbone’s strength and its ability to support the number of teeth needed to be replaced.

 Anesthesia will be administered to control pain.
 You’ll be given restrictions on food and drinks before the surgery that you must follow.
 Dental implant surgery is performed in steps with healing allowance time between the stages.
 The process of fitting an implant will follow the steps below:

 The whole process takes several months hence the need to exercise patience during the procedure.
 A large part of the time is dedicated to healing and waiting on a new bone’s growth.
 In some cases, bone grafting is required during the second step.
-If you have a soft jawbone that isn’t thick, grafting is necessary.
+If you have a soft or recessed jawbone, grafting is necessary.
 A graft will create a more substantial base for the implant and prevent a loose fit.

-Your dental specialist will help you choose the favorable artificial teeth between a removable and a fixed crown.
+Your dental specialist will help you choose the best option for your artificial teeth, whether a removable or a fixed crown.
 A removable crown is much like a denture and can be either partial or full.
-On the other hand, fixed crowns are screwed or bonded permanently on one implant.
-Every crown is attached to a separate implant.
+On the other hand, fixed crowns are screwed or bonded permanently onto the implant.
+Each crown is attached to a separate implant.

 After the surgery, discomfort accompanied by bleeding, gums’ inflammation, and pain is standard.
 Take prescribed painkillers and antibiotics.
 Stick to soft foods after each procedure and practice proper dental hygiene.

 If you’re looking for a dentist in Pearland, visit Afroz Burges Dentistry for an outstanding dental experience.
 Our dentist at Pearland, TX, is dedicated to providing high-quality service.
-Consult the dentist at 77584 for an accurate diagnosis and treatment plan.
+Contact Dr. Afroz Burges at 713-340-2889 for an accurate diagnosis and treatment plan.